Miscellaneous Authors

 This thrilling anthology contains five action-packed tales of incredible journeys, a murderous treasure hunt, invaders from outer space and international espionage - all read in full by some of the very best voice actors.
 With over 33 hours of exciting listening, tracked by chapter, let yourself get carried away with these classic adventures.
 Gulliver's Travels: Jonathan Swift's dark satire following Lemuel Gulliver's fantastical travels through strange and exotic lands.
 Read by Tony Turner.
 Kidnapped: Robert Louis Stevenson's classic story of David Balfour's youthful adventures on the high seas and across the Scottish Highlands.
 Read by Kenny Blyth.

 The Sign of the Four: Arthur Conan Doyle's intriguing locked-room mystery follows Holmes and Watson as they uncover a murky tale of theft, betrayal and greed.
 Read by Kenny Blyth.
 The War of the Worlds: HG Wells' iconic sci-fi story about the battle to save Earth from a Martian invasion.
 Read by Michael Bertenshaw.
 The Thirty-Nine Steps: John Buchan's stirring tale of derring-do, secrets and spies set in the shadows of war.
-Read by Kenny Blyth. - Classic Fiction
+Read by Kenny Blyth. - Radio Plays

 Read by: Miscellaneous